gvwilson/sdxpy/en/src/tester/index.md

 ### Independence

-We're appending tests to a list, so they will be run in the order in which they are registered.
+Our function runs tests in the order they appear in the list.
-We should not rely on that:
-every unit test should work independently so that an error or failure in an early test doesn't affect other tests' behavior.
+The tests should not rely on that: every unit test should work independently so that an error or failure in an early test doesn't affect other tests' behavior.